tonystark201/ElasticBeanstalk-with-github-action-example/README.md

 + The Demo Web page

-  + The index page as below
+  + The index page you can input some information

-  + The home page as below when you submit the information.
+  + The home page will show your information when you click submit in the index page.